sudorook/snippets/beets.md

 Adjust the command by running: `beet mbscan <query>` to only update specific files.

+**NOTE:** This command will remove any changes (e.g. fixed capitalization/spelling, additional metadata fields) to the files in the library.
+Only run this when existing tags have been systematically corrupted.

 ## List all album Musicbrainz IDs

 Use `beet list` and pass the `-a` (return albums) flag and use `-f` to format